tudorioan903/german-power-consumption-analysis/README.md

 ## 📌 Final Conclusion

-This project shows how electricity data can reveal both demand-side and supply-side changes in a national energy system.

 The COVID-19 analysis highlights how external shocks can reduce electricity consumption, especially during working hours and weekdays, suggesting reduced industrial and commercial activity.

 The nuclear phase-out analysis shows a structural change in Germany’s electricity generation mix, with nuclear generation dropping to near zero after April 2023, while renewable generation increased and fossil generation declined in the post-phase-out period.